exonum/exonum-doc/src/advanced/serialization.md

   stores serialization of a certain serializable type instance
-- **Segment pointer** is a pair of two unsigned integers: a 0-based starting position of a segment relative to the beginning of the entire serialization buffer, and the byte size of the segment (or number of elements for slice)
+- **Segment pointer** is a pair of two unsigned integers: a 0-based starting position of a segment relative to the beginning of the entire serialization buffer, and the byte size of the segment (or the number of elements in [the slice](#slices) in the case a slice is being serialized within the segment)

 The segment pointer mechanism is slightly similar to the concept of heap in [memory management](https://en.wikipedia.org/wiki/Memory_management).
 Similarly